 You can read about my journey from Aweber to InfusionSoft to, my current favorite, ConvertKit here.

 I didn’t collect an email list when I built greenexamacademy.com or when I started smartpassiveincome.com in 2008.
 That was a huge mistake.
 It does cost money to build an email list, but it’s worth every penny.
 I recommend using ConvertKit for this.
 They have really good pricing, and you pay more as you grow.
 By far, it’s the best service out there.
 On SPI TV Ep.
 28, I did a full ConvertKit demo you can check out if you’re interested!
-I’m also a compensated advisor and affiliate for the company, but I wouldn’t be recommending ConvertKit if I didn’t love the product.
+[Full Disclosure: I’m a compensated advisor and an affiliate for ConvertKit.]

 You can do it alone, but only for so long.
 Eventually, you’ll need to hire a team.